Volodymyr Oskilko

-Volodymyr Panteleimonovych Oskilko (Володимир Пантелеймонович Оскілко; 1892? – 19 June 1926) was a Ukrainian military activist and administrator.
+Volodymyr Panteleimonovych Oskilko (Володимир Пантелеймонович Оскілко; 1892 – 19 June 1926) was a Ukrainian military activist and administrator.
 He became famous for the "Oskilko Affair" (see below).

 Biography

-Volodymyr Oskilko was born January 12, 1892, in the village of Horodok, Rovno uyezd, in the Volyn Governorate.
+Volodymyr Oskilko was born January 12, 1892, in the village of Horodok, Rovensky Uyezd, in the Volhynia Governorate.
 He graduated from a gymnasium, then from a teacher's seminary.
 Oskilko started to work as a village teacher in Zolote near Dubrovytsia (today in Rivne Oblast).
+In 1913 he took part in agitation by the Pochaiv branch of the Union of the Russian People, reading a series of lectures dedicated to the anniversary of the Battle of Berestechko.

-With the start of World War I, Oskilko was drafted into the Russian Imperial Army, where he had a successful career, reaching the rank of lieutenant colonel.
+When World War I began, Oskilko was drafted into the Imperial Russian Army, where he had a successful career, reaching the rank of lieutenant colonel.
 After the February Revolution in 1917, he was appointed a governorate commissar of the Russian Provisional Government in Tula.
 By the end of 1917 he had returned to his native Volyn in Ukraine, where he participated in the formation of the Ukrainian People's Army.
 At the beginning of 1918, Oskilko was appointed a commissar of the Central Rada in Rivne.
 He was a member of the Ukrainian Party of Socialist Independists, which was critical of the Central Rada's policies.
 During the time of the Ukrainian State of hetman Pavlo Skoropadsky, he was appointed a chief of security of the Korosten Railways, an important railway connection in Polissya.